Bedrock-OSS/bedrock-wiki-legacy/scripting/game-tests.md

 ▸ **assertContainerEmpty**(`position`: [*BlockPos*](#interfacesblockpos)): *void*

-Asserts an error if there is an empty container at the specified coordinates
+Asserts an error if there is an empty container at the given coordinates

 ##### Parameters: